Jestzer/Force.Halo.Checkpoints/README.md

 Don't be an idiot.
-Turn off Easy Anti-Cheat.
+Turn off Easy Anti-Cheat or Anti-Cheat.